yuniv2436/assemblay_compiler/README.md

 ✅ **Memory-Safe Implementation**
 - Uses explicit memory allocation (`malloc`, `free`) with consistent cleanup to avoid memory leaks.

+✅ **Advanced Error Handling**
+A standout feature of this assembler is its **robust, user-friendly error reporting system**.
+The compiler detects and reports a wide range of syntax and semantic errors during both passes, including:
+- Invalid or duplicate label names
+- Misplaced commas or extraneous text
+- Instruction word mismatches
+- Operand count and format errors
+- String and data declaration issues
+- Label length and character restrictions

+Each error is accompanied by the exact line number and a detailed message, ensuring clarity for debugging and correctness in the compiled binary output.

 ---

 ## 📂 Project Structure